 The first thing you need to do is check out the mortgage deals on offer.
 The easiest way to do this is to look at mortgages on a comparison site.
 This will break down every deal that you can take advantage of and you can then compare the best deals.
 Take your time and really ensure that you get the best price.

 Some mortgage companies charge a fee just for processing your application, but that will show you on the mortgage comparison sites.
 Also, beware of how much they say they will give you a mortgage for.
 Just because a company says they will give you a £150,000 mortgage does not mean that you could comfortably afford it.

 Solicitors with posh offices in city centres have to charge more to cover their higher overheads.
 Look for solicitors that are out of town instead and chances are you will save money while getting the same level of service.
-You may find specialist conveyancing solicitors in your locality, and they will cost you a lot less than one of the larger companies.
+You may find specialist conveyancing solicitors in your local area, that could cost you a lot less than one of the larger companies.

 There are four main types of surveys to choose from:

-- A valuation which is usually about £250
+- A RICS Condition Report which is usually around £250

 - A Homebuyer Report will cost you in the region of £500

-- A Structural Survey will be around £750
+- A full Structural Survey will be around £750

 That should not be a problem if it is the home of your dreams, but you need to be aware that you may have to lay out this extra money.
 Otherwise, look at newer properties to keep your survey costs down.

 Once your deal has been agreed you need to get it completed as fast as you can.
-This is to avoid someone else making a higher offer before you have signed the dotted line.
+This is to avoid someone else making a higher offer before you have signed the dotted line, which is called ‘Gazumping’.
 If that happens, the seller could insist on you paying more if you still want to buy their home.